Kyle Lowry NBA Playoffs Player Props: Heat vs. Bucks

 Kyle Lowry Insights vs. the Bucks

-- Lowry's opponents, the Bucks, have a middling offensive tempo, ranking 12th in the NBA with 102.4 possessions per game, while his Heat rank 29th in possessions per game with 99.2.
+- Lowry is averaging 5.6 three-point field goal attempts per game this season, which is 10.9% of his team's attempts from beyond the arc.

-- Conceding 113.3 points per game, the Bucks are the 14th-ranked team in the NBA defensively.
+- On defense, the Bucks have conceded 113.3 points per game, which is 14th-best in the NBA.

-- The Bucks are the 20th-ranked squad in the NBA, giving up 44.2 rebounds per game.
+- The Bucks give up 44.2 rebounds per contest, ranking 20th in the NBA.

-- Giving up 23.9 assists per game, the Bucks are the fifth-ranked team in the NBA.
+- Looking at assists, the Bucks are fifth in the NBA, giving up 23.9 per contest.

-- Giving up 12.1 made 3-pointers per contest, the Bucks are the 11th-ranked squad in the league.
+- The Bucks are the 11th-ranked team in the NBA at allowing threes, conceding 12.1 made 3-pointers per game.

 Kyle Lowry vs. the Bucks